 Click OK.
-Windows will load the modem's setup information.
+Windows will load the modem's drivers.

-3. Once Windows 95 finishes loading the information from the CD-ROM, you should verify that the modem installation was a success.
-When your desktop returns, click the Windows' Start button and then point to Settings.
+3. Once Windows finishes loading the information from the CD-ROM, you should verify that the modem installation was a success.
+When your desktop returns, click the Windows Start button and point to Settings.
 Then click Control Panel.